 Persuasive arguments use creative language to evoke sensory experiences.

-Research suggests that smell connects directly to memory, which may be why it can evoke such powerful emotional reactions.
+Research suggests that smell connects directly to memory (external link), which may be why it can evoke such powerful emotional reactions.

-This presentation, Success Through Senses, is perhaps one of the best ways to understand the idea of making an argument by appealing to your reader’s senses.
+This presentation, Success Through Senses (external link), is perhaps one of the best ways to understand the idea of making an argument by appealing to your reader’s senses.

 You can’t persuade a confused reader.
-Unclear writing forces your audience to invest precious time deciphering meaning.
+On the contrary, unclear writing forces your audience to invest precious time deciphering meaning.

 Attention spans are short, especially on the web.
-If you don’t make your points quickly, you will forfeit the chance to make them at all.
+So if you don’t make your points quickly, you will forfeit the chance to make them at all.